 When the snow first starts falling, it’s a great feeling.
 Your house is cozy inside, and school is canceled—three cheers for a snow day!
 The kids are excited, and you can’t help but feel some excitement, too.
-However, after a few days of being snowed in, we can all start to get a bit stir crazy, especially with our littles cooped up at home with us.
-Here are eight creative ways to beat those winter blues when you feel like you’re stuck indoors!
+However, after a few days of being snowed in, we can all start to get a bit stir-crazy, especially with our littles cooped up at home with us.
+Here are eight creative indoor winter activities to beat those winter blues when you’re stuck indoors!

-This is a great opportunity for teaching basic counting, as well.
+This indoor winter activity is also an excellent opportunity for teaching basic counting.
 Your little one can get their hands wet in the sink and help rinse the vegetables.
-Addy is good at taking the stickers off of peppers and handing them to me.
+Addy is good at taking the stickers off peppers and handing them to me.
 Young children should not take part in cutting food and boiling water for safety reasons.
-But helping add spices, put chopped veggies into an empty pot, or organizing ingredients can all be done easily and to your child’s delight!
+But helping add spices, putting chopped veggies into an empty pot, or organizing ingredients can all be done easily and to your child’s delight!

 Just feel like lounging on the couch or in bed?
 No problem!
 Relaxing is good, and winter weather encourages us to take a break and rest our bodies and minds.
 A fun game to play while in a resting position is “I Spy.”
 This can be played with children of almost any age.
 For example, get comfy under a blanket and say to your child, “I spy with my little eye . . . something red on the TV wall.”
 When your little one guesses the correct answer, it’s their turn to choose an object and give you a clue.
 If you want to up the competition or reward the winner, play until someone gets stumped.
 The other person is the winner.
 Reward the winner (or all players!) with a sweet treat such as cookies and a cup of hot chocolate.

-Researchers say that 20 minutes of exercise a day can be life-changing and can vastly improve your health.
-Even if you can’t get outside due to blizzard-like conditions, ice, or biting cold—you can still move your body and get your blood flowing inside the house.
-My family and I like to turn on the television and go to YouTube.
-We take turns picking out songs and music videos on YouTube (ranging from Baby Shark to Beyonce to Coldplay!), and we dance together.
+Researchers say that 20 minutes of exercise daily can be life-changing and vastly improve your health.1 Even if you can’t get outside due to blizzard-like conditions, ice, or biting cold—you can still move your body and get your blood flowing inside the house.
+My family and I like to turn on the television and watch YouTube.
+We take turns picking out songs and music videos on YouTube (ranging from Baby Shark to Beyonce to Coldplay!) and dance together.
 It’s a silly, fun way to get loose, break a sweat, and get some cardio exercise in.
 You can even set a timer on your phone to ensure you get the full 20 minutes in.
-This is a really fun way to beat the winter blues!
+This is a really fun indoor winter activity to beat the winter blues!

 Flowers have a powerful way of brightening up even the gloomiest of days.
-If you have the means to buy some cut flowers at your local grocery store, that is ideal.
+If you can buy some cut flowers at your local grocery store, that is ideal.
 But this activity can be done even without fresh flowers.
-Take a look out your window and see if you have any evergreen trees or bushes, grasses, wintry branches, fall leaves, or other natural elements that might make for a pretty arrangement.
-Fill mason jars, vases, or simple drinking cups with water from the sink.
+Look out your window and see if you have any evergreen trees or bushes, grasses, wintry branches, fall leaves, or other natural elements that might make for a pretty arrangement.
+Fill mason jars, vases, or drinking cups with water from the sink.

 Putting pen to paper is a great way to engage in a creative project on a snow day.
-Ask your child to think of a friend (or family member) you want to send a letter or drawing to.
+Ask your child to think of a friend (or family member) you want to send a letter or drawing.
 With my 1-year-old, we did finger painting on colored construction paper.
 My 2.5-year-old drew with crayons and markers.
-Depending on what developmental stage your child is at, they can draw, write their name, or write a simple note consisting of a couple of words on a piece of paper.
+Depending on your child’s developmental stage, they can draw, write their name, or write a simple note consisting of a couple of words on a piece of paper.

 If they are old enough to write sentences, they can describe what they have been doing during the snow day or the past few days.
-Feel free to get creative with your materials, using bright colors of paper or gluing pieces of tissue paper, feathers, or ribbon to the letter.
-Once it’s dried and complete, fold up the letter and place it in an envelope.
-Have your kiddo help with sealing it shut, putting a stamp on, and even writing out the recipient’s address.
+Feel free to get creative with your materials, using bright-colored paper or gluing pieces of tissue paper, feathers, or ribbon to the letter.
+Once it’s dried and complete, fold the letter and place it in an envelope.
+Have your kiddo help seal it shut, stamp it, and even write out the recipient’s address.

 Sometimes when you’re stuck indoors, all that’s needed is a change in energy to get everyone’s moods on the upswing.
-Whether you want to increase the energy level in your home, relax after a long day, or cheer up the kids, simply light a candle, for example, with a vanilla or citrus fragrance.
-Vanilla aromatherapy has been shown to reduce stress and promote restful sleep, while citrus is a proven mood-booster.
-I’m a fan of soy and beeswax candles, in general, because they are healthier to breathe.
-I also love to light fruity, tropical scents if we want to imagine we are on a beach vacation somewhere far, far away from the cold and snow!
+Whether you want to increase the energy level in your home, relax after a long day, or cheer up the kids, light a candle, for example, with a vanilla or citrus fragrance.
+Vanilla aromatherapy has been shown to reduce stress and promote restful sleep, while citrus is a proven mood booster.2,3 I’m a fan of soy and beeswax candles, in general, because they are healthier to breathe.
+I also love to light, fruity, tropical scents if we want to imagine we are on a beach vacation somewhere far away from the cold and snow!

 One of the easiest ways to beat the winter blues is to shift your mindset.
-Being snowed in can be a great opportunity to slow down and practice mindfulness with your kiddo, no matter how old they are.
-Try a few simple yoga poses and practice bringing awareness to your breath.
+Being snowed in can be an excellent opportunity to slow down and practice mindfulness with your kiddo, no matter how old they are.
+Try a few simple yoga poses for kids and practice bringing awareness to your breath.
 This is a simple mindfulness exercise that reduces stress and promotes well-being.
-Another mindfulness activity is sitting with your child and talking about what they observe with their five senses.
-For example, asking your little one, “What do you smell?” or “What textures do you feel with your hands?”
+Another mindfulness activity is sitting with your child and discussing what they observe with their five senses.
+For example, ask your little one, “What do you smell?” or “What textures do you feel with your hands?”
 Then let them answer and dialogue together about what they observed.

-These days, it’s easy to text our friends when we wish to communicate, but have you tried calling or using FaceTime or Skype to connect recently?
+Nowadays, it’s easy to text our friends when we wish to communicate, but have you tried calling or using FaceTime or Zoom to connect recently?
 Sometimes a slow day at home is the perfect time to pick up the phone and connect in a deeper, more meaningful way with a family member.
-We like to use snow days to call our parents so that our kids can have an extended FaceTime/Skype experience with their grandparents.
-Grandma and Grandpa can get a window into the kids’ day, and it brightens their day as much as ours to see each other’s smiling faces and hear one another’s voice.
+We like to use snow days to call our parents so our kids can have an extended FaceTime/Zoom experience with their grandparents.
+It’s a great indoor winter activity because Grandma and Grandpa can get a window into the kids’ day, and it brightens their day as much as ours to see each other’s smiling faces and hear one another’s voices.
 Not only do you get to improve your mood, but you can help them beat the winter blues too.
 Win-win!